-- classification of the macros (or, in E^AT_EX terminology, commands) into E^AT_EX functions and E^AT_EX parameters, and also into modules containing related commands; - a systematic naming scheme based on these classifications; - a simple mechanism for controlling the expansion of a function's arguments.
+- classification of the macros (or, in LATEX terminology, commands) into LATEX functions and LATEX parameters, and also into modules containing related commands; - a systematic naming scheme based on these classifications; - a simple mechanism for controlling the expansion of a function's arguments.

-This system is being used as the basis for TEX programming within the LATEX3 project.
+This system is being used as the basis for T_EX programming within The IAT_EX Project.
 Note that the language is not intended for either document mark-up or style specification.
 Instead, it is intended that such features will be built on top of the conventions described here.

 This document is an introduction to the ideas behind the expl3 programming interface.
-For the complete documentation of the programming layer provided by the LATEX3 Project, see the accompanying interface3 document.
+For the complete documentation of the programming layer provided by The LATEX Project, see the accompanying interface3 document.